Skip to main content

 LenelS2 offers solutions designed to meet your needs.
 At the core of our system and entire cultural philosophy is open architecture.
 We believe in giving customers the flexibility and choice to do things how they want.
 In terms of integrations and API, LenelS2 has a formalized program around integrations and so it is always standardized.
 We don’t use a third party to handle integrations, and instead take the time to certify the integration to guarantee that that version of software works with LenelS2’s software.

 LenelS2's OnGuard® system has a long-standing history in higher education and even has its own user group that trades tips and tricks for their access control system.
 This user group is run by the users themselves, with an annual conference attended by the LenelS2 team.
 Customers can then share feedback and insights directly with the CTO, so the LenelS2 team can further improve the product.
+Additionally, our dedicated security system support ensures that users receive the help they need to optimize and maintain their systems effectively.

 Learn more about our security products